Rising unemployment is likely to push many people to consider working for themselves so that they can make ends meet.

 A good financial advisor can help you navigate this complexity by providing a specific recommendation based on your individual circumstances, enabling you to maximise your retirement savings.
 If you think this would be helpful you can find a local financial advisor on VouchedFor or Unbiased.co.uk or check out our guide on How to find the right financial advisor for you.

 The downside of using a financial advisor is that they come at a cost.
 Whilst research has shown that a financial advisor will often make you more money than they cost, especially over long time periods, that is not always going to be the case.
 If you don’t think your pension will be big enough to make a financial advisor cost-effective, then it might be worth speaking to a few stakeholder pension providers who will be able to talk you through the steps required to get started so you can make your own decision.
 Alternatively, if you’re comfortable going it alone, you might want to consider a ready-made pension from a robo-adviser.
+Learn more about how robo advice services work in our article What is robo-advice?

 The most important thing is to not put off thinking about your pension, and remember it’s never too late to start saving – pension contributions can still benefit from tax relief until you reach the age of 75.